beSnake: A routing algorithm for scalable spin-qubit architectures

-As for ways to sort parallelized Z and two-qubit gates, besides the one discussed in \ref{Handling shuttle-based Z rotations}, more nuanced techniques will most likely increase the algorithm's complexity but improve both overheads.
+As for ways to sort parallelized Z and two-qubit gates contained in a cycle, besides the one discussed in \ref{Handling shuttle-based Z rotations}, more nuanced techniques will most likely increase the algorithm's complexity but improve both overheads.
 One possible direction is to create a heuristic upon which the order of all the different gate types is sorted based on their predicted routing paths.
-Regardless, such strategies and those discussed previously can be explored and compared in targeted architectures that will use them.
+Regardless, such strategies and those discussed previously should be explored and compared in targeted architectures that will use them.

 Last but not least, as mentioned, beSnake utilizes NetworkX \cite{SciPyProceedings_11}.
 However, similar libraries are known to be more time and memory-efficient, especially for large graphs with complex structures \cite{leskovec2016snap,staudt2016networkit}.
 This is attributed to NetworkX's pure Python implementation compared to other libraries written in C/C++.
 NetworkX was chosen for its user-friendly API interface while offering flexibility for future adaptations.
 As quantum devices increase in size beyond 1000 qubits, better performance might be gained by using other libraries, such as igraph \cite{csardi2006igraph}, graph-tool \cite{peixoto_graph-tool_2014}, or rustworkx \cite{treinish2021rustworkx}.